ghoomfrog/kid/README.md

 Omitting the left operand of `:` evaluates the expression in the global space.
 The operator always returns null.

+Using `:` with an undefined key automatically assigns an empty space to it.

 If we omit keys from assignments, the space returns the item instead of itself.

 ```kid